 Many small organizations still prefer making copies of the data on an external USB drive.
 This starts as a good practice but does not get continued to a long-term regular practice as you are not always available to sit down and perform the copy paste activity.
 Investing in automatic backup infrastructure and managing it isn’t a simple task in small organizations with small IT setups.

-I have seen so many organisations losing their data to such a small thing.
+I have seen so many organizations losing their data to such a small thing.
 Many setups are too small to even have RAID protection.

 Protecting the data on the cloud is a good option in such scenarios.
 Allow us to install the Virtual Vault software in the environment and schedule the backups.
 The first-time backup will process the entire data and the subsequent “always incremental” ensures only the changes get backed up that too get compressed locally.
 This minimizes the bandwidth requirement for the organization.
 Zero infrastructure investment and pay as you use model makes it even easier to handle the cost of protection.
 You can also add up protecting your desktops/laptops with the same environment without the need to buy more infrastructure or licenses.